pnieves2019/MAELAS/README.md

 It generates required input files for VASP code to perform Density Functional Theory calculations, and it deduces:

 ```-mode 1``` = the value of ansitropic magnetostrictive coefficients (&lambda;<sup>ani</sup>) from the calculated energies given by VASP.
 If the elastic tensor is provided,
 then it can also calculate the anisotropic magnetoelastic constants (b;<sup>ani</sup>).
-It requires spin-polarized calculations with spin-orbit copuling (SOC).
+It requires spin-polarized calculations with spin-orbit coupling (SOC).

 ```-mode 2``` = the value of anisotropic magnetolastic constants (b;<sup>ani</sup>) from the calculated energies given by VASP.
 If the elastic tensor is provided,
 then it can also calculate the anisotropic magnetostrictive coefficients (&lambda;<sup>ani</sup>).
 It requires spin-polarized calculations with SOC.